Greenlandic language: Noun incorporation

 There is also a debate in the linguistic literature on whether Greenlandic has noun incorporation.
-The language does not allow the kind of incorporation that common in many other languages in which a noun root can be incorporated into almost any verb to form a verb with a new meaning.
+The language does not allow the kind of incorporation that is common in many other languages in which a noun root can be incorporated into almost any verb to form a verb with a new meaning.
 On the other hand, Greenlandic often forms verbs that include noun roots.
 The question then becomes whether to analyse such verb formations as incorporation or as denominal derivation of verbs.
 Greenlandic has a number of morphemes that require a noun root as their host and form complex predicates, which correspond closely in meaning to what is often seen in languages that have canonical noun incorporation.
 Linguists who propose that Greenlandic had incorporation argue that such morphemes are in fact verbal roots, which must incorporate nouns to form grammatical clauses.
 That argument is supported by the fact that many of the derivational morphemes that form denominal verbs work almost identically to canonical noun incorporation.
 They allow the formation of words with a semantic content that correspond to an entire English clause with verb, subject and object.
 Another argument is that the morphemes that derive denominal verbs come from historical noun incorporating constructions, which have become fossilized.

 Other linguists maintain that the morphemes in question are simply derivational morphemes that allow the formation of denominal verbs.
 That argument is supported by the fact that the morphemes are always latched on to a nominal element.
 These examples illustrate how Greenlandic forms complex predicates including nominal roots: